scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAKS.md

-# Deploy ScalarDL Ledger and ScalarDL Auditor on AKS (Azure Kubernetes Service)
+# Deploy ScalarDL Ledger and ScalarDL Auditor on Azure Kubernetes Service (AKS)

 This guide explains how to deploy ScalarDL Ledger and ScalarDL Auditor on Azure Kubernetes Service (AKS).

 In this guide, you will create one of the following three environments in your Azure environment.
 To make Byzantine fault detection work properly, we recommend deploying ScalarDL Ledger and ScalarDL Auditor on different administrative domains (i.e., separate environments).

 * Use different Azure accounts (most recommended way)

   ![image](./images/png/AKS_ScalarDL_Auditor_Multi_Account.drawio.png)

-* Use different VNets (second recommended way)
+* Use different Azure Virtual Networks (VNets) (second recommended way)

   ![image](./images/png/AKS_ScalarDL_Auditor_Multi_VNet.drawio.png)

 * Use different namespaces (third recommended way)

   ![image](./images/png/AKS_ScalarDL_Auditor_Multi_Namespace.drawio.png)

-Note: In this guide, we assume that the "Different VNets" for the explanation.
+**Note:** This guide follows the second recommended way, "Use different VNets."

 ## Step 1.
 Subscribe to ScalarDL Ledger and ScalarDL Auditor in Azure Marketplace